pi0neerpat/thegraph-hacker-kit/docs/Subgraph Development with Hardhat.md

 docker-compose up
 ```

-2. Deploy the contracts to ganache (if needed)
+2. Deploy the contracts to the local hardhat node (if needed)

 Update the contract address in `subgraph.yaml` (if needed)